skoczen/will/README.md

 Will's also has had help from lots of coders.
 Alphabetically:

-- [adamgilman](https://github.com/adamgilman) gave you the friendly error messages when the key was invalid.
+- [adamgilman](https://github.com/adamgilman) gave you the friendly error messages when the hipchat key was invalid.
+- [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.